Men accused in plot on Michigan governor attended protests

 LANSING, Mich.
 (AP) - Among the armed protesters who rallied at the Michigan Capitol against Gov. Gretchen Whitmer’s coronavirus lockdown this past spring were some of the men now accused in stunning plots to kidnap her, storm the Capitol and start a “civil war.”

 The revelation has sparked scrutiny of rallies that were organized by conservative groups opposed to the Democratic governor’s orders and egged on by President Donald Trump.
-It has also prompted renewed calls from Democrats for a gun ban in the building - an effort that so far has failed even after they reported feeling threatened by rifle-carrying men who entered the Statehouse.
+It has also prompted renewed calls from Democrats for a gun ban in the building - an effort that so far has failed even after they reported feeling threatened by rifle-carrying protesters who entered the Statehouse.

 At least one man accused of aiding in the surveillance of Whitmer’s home as part of the alleged scheme to kidnap her stood in the Senate gallery on April 30 as majority Republicans refused to extend an emergency declaration that was the underpinning of Whitmer’s stay-at-home and other restrictions aimed at slowing the spread of the COVID-19 virus.
-Some lawmakers and staffers reported feeling intimidated.
 “Several” of the 13 men arrested in the plots against the state government were seen at Capitol protests this year, the state attorney general’s office said.

 A man whom the FBI identified in court papers as a leader in the alleged plot, Adam Fox, attended an “American Patriot” pro-gun rights rally at the Capitol on June 18 to recruit members of anti-government paramilitary groups to attack the Statehouse, according to a federal complaint that cites a recording from a confidential informant.